Zantemann/register_app/Security.md

 **Risks**:

-- Session hijacking is possible if cookies are intercepted, though mitigated by HTTPS and secure cookie flags.
 - Users who fail to log out on shared devices may leave their sessions vulnerable to unauthorized access.

 ## Data Handling and Storage